JorritSalverda/infinity/README.md

 You can find a number of templates at https://github.com/JorritSalverda/infinity/tree/main/templates.

-## Validate a application build manifest
+## Validate an application build manifest

 Once an `.infinity.yaml` manifest exist in the current directory it can be validated with: